afifadayu/breast-cancer/README.md

-# Breast Cancer Decision Tree
+# Breast Cancer Decision Tree and Artificial Neural Network
-### Data Mining and Predictive Analysis: Decision Tree of Cell in Breast Cancer
+### Data Mining and Predictive Analysis

 #### Problem Description:
 Breast cancer is a type of cancer that originates in the breast.
 The cells are known to grow to form tumors/lumps.
 It is necessary to understand that tumors in the breast are malignant and benign.
 As we all know, many tumors all over the world are benign [1].
 However, among other cancers, this cancer is the main cause of death. \